Indigenous peoples and intellectual property

 Indigenous Intellectual Property Program

-The Indigenous Intellectual Property Program grant supports Indigenous peoples' IP awareness and capacity building as well as participation in the development and implementation of law, policy and programs at both the domestic and international level relating to the relationship between IP and the protection of Indigenous knowledge and cultural expressions.
-The program, launched by the Minister on April 26, 2019, included support for the WIPO Voluntary Fund and Indigenous organizations in Canada.
+The Indigenous Intellectual Property Program (IIPP) grant supports Indigenous peoples' IP awareness and capacity building as well as participation in the development and implementation of law, policy and programs at both the domestic and international level relating to the relationship between IP and the protection of Indigenous knowledge and cultural expressions.
+The program, launched by the Minister on April 26, 2019, has provided support for the WIPO Voluntary Fund and Indigenous organizations in Canada.

 Other governmental programs and initiatives